[Claude Code] How to Create and Use Skills - Your Own Slash Commands

 ## Style

-- Korean, friendly and practical tone
+- Korean, friendly, and practical tone

 - Include code examples

-## Topics
+## Topic

 $ARGUMENTS